 Isn’t it just a staycation?

-I grew up with the term, staycation, meaning you stayed at home, made day trips, took days out to the local park, and lived close enough to a lovely beach trip.
+I grew up with the term staycation, meaning you stayed at home, made day trips, took days out to the local park, and, if you lived close enough to a beach, then took a quick trip.
 Over the years, the terminology has changed, and staycations now mean staying in the UK.
 But whichever way you see it, a UK staycation is a good idea.
-Whether abroad, at home or in the UK, holidays will seem different, with many families deciding that it just won’t feel like a holiday if lockdown restrictions apply.
+Whether abroad, at home or in the UK, holidays will seem different, with many families deciding that it just won’t feel like a holiday if they don’t actually GO on holiday somewhere; this is obviously understandable.

 Finances